Rasic2/CodeNote/README.md

 ## About CodeNote

 This `CodeNote` is a notebook mainly record the knowledge, problem and solution in code development, and will keep update in the future.
+Online documentation can see [here])(https://codenote.readthedocs.io/en/latest/index.html).

 ## Docs Content